 What double hand casting is concerned the gap between the average fly casters in US/North America and those in Europe got a bit smaller.
-After decades in which there was not too much development in this field of fly casting in US and Canada, since a few years the North Americans try to put more emphasis on it.
-There is a long tradition of double handed fly casting in Europe which has brought up such important styles like Spey Casting(deep water, classic long line technique) and the modern Underhand Casting from Scandinavia which is by many fly fishers regarded to be the most efficient way of casting the double hand rod.
+After decades in which there was not too much development in this field of fly casting in the US and Canada, for a few years, the North Americans try to put more emphasis on it.
+There is a long tradition of double-handed fly casting in Europe which has brought up such important styles like Spey Casting(deep water, classic long line technique) and the modern Underhand Casting from Scandinavia which is by many fly fishers regarded to be the most efficient way of casting the double hand rod.

 The Belgian Style - definitly the wrong term!

 So please, my American friends, change the term Belgian Style into Gebetsroither Style (aka Austrian Style), as a contribute to Hans Gebetsroither!
-Drop the term "Belgian Cast", its definitely the wrong one!
+Drop the term "Belgian Cast", is definitely the wrong one!

 fly fishing connects generations